-The push dagger is a knife very oriented to personal defense and that has its own specific area of application and an ancient history.
+The push dagger is a knife very oriented to self-defense and that has its own specific area of application and an ancient history.

-Today’s knife industry often brings back many “coloured” objects from the past.
+Today’s knife industry often repurposes many “colored” objects from the past.

-It is a cutting weapon that is many years old, perhaps already created thousands of years ago although with larger sizes and different shapes,but today there are still versions of push daggers available both custom and industrial such as those of Cold Steel.
+It is a cutting weapon that has many years, perhaps already created thousands of years ago even if with larger sizes and different shapes, but today there are still versions of push daggers available both custom and industrial as those of Cold Steel.

-While the origin of Push Dagger was probably conceived in India it is in the United States that has a long history.
+While the origin of the Push Dagger was probably conceived in India it is in the United States that it has a long history.